plomgrading/plom/doc/source/faq.md

-### How can I clone a server?
+### How can I clone a legacy server?

-For example, how can I make another copy of a running server?
+For example, how can I make another copy of a running legacy server?
 One way is to copy the filesystem of the running server, then modify ``serverDetails.toml`` to change the port.
 Its also possible to make a new server from scratch that accepts scans